felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 manager chat in the qualifying round of interviews, and some have several programming challenges during the on-site.

-## Qualifying interviews
-These interviews are intended to assess the candidate's probability of success for the on-site interviews.
+The qualifying interviews are intended to assess the candidate's probability of success for the on-site interviews.
 In my experience, they're more brief but roughly equal in difficulty to the on-site interviews.

+## Interviews
+Some of the interviews overlap in their rubric, for instance the programming interviews are most often judged in similar fashions.
+I'll try to not repeat myself too much below.

 ### Chat with a recruiter
 The initial step of the process is a chat with a recruiter.
 Most times they'll